 It is vital that students remain in class.
 Much like a job, students are given a ten-minute break each day to attend to restroom needs and to get a snack and a drink.
-Students will be allowed to leave class on an approved restroom pass from the teacher, five times per semester without penalty.
-Students who need to leave class more than five times per semester due to a medical condition must have a doctor's note on file.
-Leaving class more than five times per semester may result in loss of IMPACT points, ISS or OSS.

 SECTION V STUDENT CONDUCT

 STUDENT BEHAVIOR STANDARDS